refaktor/rye/README.md

 ```

 Rye has **no keywords or special forms**.
 Ifs, Loops, even Function
 definiton words are just functions.
-This means you can load them at
+This means you can have more of them,
-library level and create your own.
+load them at library level and create your own.

 ```bash
 if-jim: fn { name code } { if name = "jim" code }